-\begin{numex}[Gaussian Processes and VMBV] A one-dimensional subclass of $X$ has already been treated in \cite{alosnualart}, and more generally in \cite{vmlv}.
+\begin{example}[(Gaussian processes and VMBV)] A one-dimensional subclass of $X$ has already been treated in \cite {alosnualart}, and more generally in \cite{vmlv}.
 In the former paper, the authors study integration with respect to $\R$-valued Gaussian processes where they assumed $\sigma(s)=1$ for all $s\in[0,T]$.
-In the latter paper the authors considered the possibility of a non-trivial $\sigma$ and they referred to those processes as in \eqref{eq:defX} in one dimension as volatility modulated Volterra processes driven by Gaussian noise (VMBV).
-In this article we generalize both Gaussian and VMBV processes to infinite dimensions.
+In the latter paper, the authors considered the possibility of a nontrivial $\sigma$ and they referred to those processes as in (\ref {eqdefX}) in one dimension as volatility modulated Volterra processes driven by Gaussian noise (VMBV).
+In this article, we generalize both Gaussian and VMBV processes to infinite dimensions.
 A particular example is fractional Brownian motion in infinite dimensions.
-Choose for all $s\in[0,T]$, $\sigma(s)=Q^{1/2}$ where $Q$ is a nonnegative, selfadjoint, trace-class operator, let $H\in(0,1)$ and set
+Choose for all $s\in[0,T]$, $\sigma(s)=Q^{1/2}$ where $Q$ is a nonnegative, self-adjoint, trace-class operator, let $H\in(0,1)$ and set

-Then $X$ is a Hilbert-valued fractional Brownian motion with Hurst parameter $H$ and covariance operator $Q$. \end{numex}
+Then $X$ is a Hilbert-valued fractional Brownian motion with Hurst parameter $H$ and covariance operator $Q$. \end{example}

-\begin{numex}[Solutions to S(P)DE] Another application is stochastic integration with respect to the solution of a stochastic differential equation in a Hilbert space.
-This includes solutions to SPDEs interpreted in the sense of \cite{dapratozabczyk}.
-Let for instance $X$ be the mild solution of
+\begin{example}[(Solutions to S(P)DE)] Another application is stochastic integration with respect to the solution to a stochastic differential equation in a Hilbert space.
+This includes solutions to SPDEs interpreted in the sense of \cite {dapratozabczyk}.
+Let, for instance, $X$ be the mild solution to

-with $X_0=0$, where $A$ is an unbounded linear operator, $\sigma$ is a deterministic function subject to some regularity conditions and $B$ is again a cylindrical Wiener process on some Hilbert space, see \cite[Chapter 6]{dapratozabczyk} for a detailed treatment of these equations.
-Then if $-A$ generates a strongly continuous semigroup of linear operators $(g(t))_{t\in[0,T]}$, the mild solution to this equation is given by the following integral equation
+with $X_0=0$, where $A$ is an unbounded linear operator, $\sigma$ is a deterministic function subject to some regularity conditions and $B$ is again a cylindrical Wiener process on some Hilbert space; see \cite {dapratozabczyk}, Chapter~6, for a detailed treatment of these equations.
+Then if $-A$ generates a strongly continuous semigroup of linear operators $(g(t))_{t\in[0,T]}$, the mild solution to this equation is given by the following integral equation:

-which has the form of \eqref{eq:defX}.
+which has the form of (\ref{eqdefX}).
 With the help of the theory we develop in this article, we are then able to define a stochastic integral with respect to this solution $X$.
-A particular example here are Ornstein-Uhlenbeck processes in infinite dimensions given by the SDE $\intd X(t) = -AX(t) + F\intd B(t)$, where $F$ is a bounded linear operator.
+A particular example here are Ornstein--Uhlenbeck processes in infinite dimensions given by the SDE $\intd X(t) = -AX(t) + F\,\intd B(t)$, where $F$ is a bounded linear operator.
 Let the $C_0$-semigroup generated by $-A$ be denoted by $g(t,s)=\exp(-(t-s)A)$ so that in this case